Organisation

 Eurocities is a dynamic and international team where we trust in people, value constructive exchanges and collaborative work.
 We help people thrive in a friendly, open and healthy environment while promoting a work/life balance.

-We are recruiting a trainee to work on topics linked to culture and cultural heritage with our culture team for 1 year (six months, renewable for another 6 months), ideally starting end of April 2025.
+We are recruiting a trainee to work on topics linked to culture and to democracy with our culture and democracy team for 1 year (six months, renewable for another 6 months), ideally starting early May 2026.

 Responsibilities

-As trainee, you will play an important role in Eurocities’ daily work, with a focus on topics linked to culture and to cultural heritage.
-You will work with the Head of culture on culture and the project coordinators on culture.
+As trainee, you will play an important role in Eurocities’ daily work, with a focus on topics linked to culture and to democracy.
+You will work with the Head of culture and democracy and the project coordinators on culture and on democracy.
 In this role, you will:

-• monitor policy initiatives and developments at EU level on topics such as cultural policies, cultural heritage, architecture and the built environment, the creative industries, culture and social inclusion, culture and sustainable development etc;
+- monitor policy initiatives and developments at EU level on topics such as cultural policies, cultural heritage, culture and sustainable development, local democracy etc.

-• support the implementation of EU funded projects on culture;
+- support the implementation of EU funded projects on culture and on democracy

-• support project development in the field of culture, if needed;
+- support project development in the fields of culture and democracy, if needed

-• contribute to the organisation of meetings linked to culture, both online and onsite;
+- contribute to the organisation of meetings linked to culture and to democracy, both online and onsite

-• give general support to the culture team.
+- give general support to the culture and democracy team

 Profile